Bougakov/Micromake-D1-3D-printer/Calibrating Micromake D1 with OpenDACT.md

 ## Final notes

 OpenDACT is buggy and glitchy yet it does amazing job.
-If you are good at coding in C# - please contribute to  https://github.com/RollieRowland/OpenDACT
+If you are good at coding in C# - please contribute to  https://github.com/RollieRowland/OpenDACT - it will be greatly appreciated by the community.

 ## Final step - adjust the Z-height

-Put a piece of heavy paper on the glass - magazine cover is OK.
+Put a piece of heavy paper on the glass - piece of thick magazine cover page is OK.
 Use the LCD screen menu, open `Configuration` -> `Z calib.` -> `Z position`.

-Carefully, like a bank robber in the Hollywood heist movie, rotate the knob and bring the nozzle down so it holds paper firmly yet you can move it with your fingers back and forth without much effort.
+Carefully, like a bank robber in the Hollywood heist movie, rotate the knob and bring the nozzle down so it holds paper yet you can move it with your fingers back and forth without much effort.

 ![Bank heist](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/lock%20artist.jpg)